 Abydos Ware: The Tomb of King Djer

-The vessels were first discovered in tombs of kings and ministers of the first dynasty.
+The vessels were first discovered in the tombs of kings and ministers of the first dynasty.
 The excavators at the site already recognized during the excavations that the pottery ware was not from Egypt.
-These artifacts were used by the ruling class in Egypt and they were placed inside the rulers’ tombs to be used after death.
+The ruling class used these artifacts in Egypt, which were placed inside the rulers’ tombs to be used after death.
 The “Abydos” ware began to appear in ceramic assemblages during the reign of the Egyptian Pharaoh Djer; the third king of the first dynasty (2900/2950 BC).